 The Moffett Park Specific Plan encompasses 1,156 acres located in northern most portion of the city.
 The plan was originally adopted in 2004, and several smaller map updates have been made since.
 There was also a text amendment in 2013.
-The MPSP is currently undergoing a comprehensive update.
-The adopted previous plan focuseds on incentivizing office development, industrial uses, and other non-residential development.
-However, the comprehensive plan update proposes facilitates residential uses within the plan area to address the City's housing needs and promote a walkable and bikeable environment.
-The plan update is anticipated for adoptionwas adopted in July 2023.
+The previous plan focused on incentivizing office development, industrial uses, and other non-residential development.
+However, the comprehensive plan update facilitates residential uses within the plan area to address the City's housing needs and promote a walkable and bikeable environment.
+The plan was adopted in July 2023.
 The proposed draft land use plan for the updated Moffett Park Specific Plan, as of May 2023, is shown in Figure 6-4.
 As the updated Moffett Park Specific Plan has not yet been adopted, this map is subject to change and does not reflect the final map.